 The 2nd generation came out and it was more refined, thinner and all around just looked nice.
 I kept looking at them and thinking "should I?"
 I'm very much in love with the tactile feeling that a real book can give you.
 The smell of the ink on the page, the texture of the paper and so on.
 Could I give it up for a thin piece of electronics?

 Furthermore, I'm not sure they even thought of this, but I even noticed that when lying in bed reading that because of the space taken up by the keyboard at the bottom of the unit that it positions the screen right at a comfortable spot in front of you.
 One of the things that always bugged me about reading in bed was that you had to hold the book up to read the lower part of the page.
-Might not seem a big deal...but when you are reading something like Robert Jordan's "The Lord of Chaos" weighing in at over 1000 pages in paperback...it takes it toll on you.
+Might not seem a big deal...but when you are reading something like Robert Jordan's "The Lord of Chaos

 I even noticed that with "next page" buttons on both sides of the device you can read on you side quite comfortably, switching hands whenever on gets tired.